 Why online evaluation services?

-- Our online and offline methods allow evaluators to collect data from people in hard-to-reach areas or under restrictive circumstances.
+- Our online and offline methods allow evaluators to collect data from people in difficult-to-reach areas or under restrictive circumstances.

 - Our well-facilitated, online meetings save time, allow for wider and safe participation and reduce costs for both evaluators and respondents.
 Through web meetings and online workshops, diverse global teams meet digitally to design or learn from evaluation.

-- Online tools are not only convenient; they contribute to the rigour and reliability of data.
-Information retention and storage are digital and automatic.
-It means we do not need to record verbal interactions nor use transcripts.
+- Online tools are not only convenient; but they also contribute to the rigour and reliability of data.
+Information retention and storage are digital and automatic, which means that we do not need to record verbal interactions nor use transcripts.
 This reduces errors in data entry and selective filtering of data.

-MDF evaluators can use online tools in each phase of the evaluation process; the inception, data collection and reporting phases.
-Below we list some of the tools we work with.
+MDF evaluators can use online tools in each phase of the evaluation process, including the inception, data collection and reporting phases.
+Below we list some of the tools that we work with.

 Online data collection

-MDF can propose to collect data online in a synchronous or asynchronous way, depending on the kind of evaluation data you need and the type of respondents you suggest to be consulted.
+MDF can propose to collect data online in a synchronous or asynchronous way depending on the kind of evaluation data that you need and the type of respondents that you suggest to be consulted.

 Asynchronous data collection means that participants can choose to respond whenever it is convenient for them.
 This can be done through online communities on LinkedIn, Facebook or WhatsApp or by working together in Google Docs.
-For example, we organised an outcome harvesting process inviting implementing partners to draft outcome statements on a shared online document.
+For example, we have organised an outcome-harvesting process inviting implementing partners to draft outcome statements on a shared online document.

-If you want to include an Online Survey, that is also a way of collecting data in an asynchronous process.
-The software that MDF is familiar with are among others; Typeform, SurveyMonkey, Kobo Toolbox, SurveyToGo, as well as the more intuitive Sprockler surveying software.
-Participants can be invited through email or personal links, making the survey restricted to a group of respondents.
-The survey could also be open for all, for example by showing a pop-up or link on a website.
-For example, we used the website pop-up survey to ask visitors about their level of satisfaction with the quality of articles of a specific news provider.
+If you want to include an online survey, this is also a way of collecting data in an asynchronous process.
+MDF is familiar with several software tools including Typeform, SurveyMonkey, Kobo Toolbox and SurveyToGo, as well as the more intuitive Sprockler surveying software.
+Participants can be invited through email or personal links which makes the survey restricted to a group of respondents.
+The survey could also be open for all; for example, by showing a pop-up or link on a website.
+As an example, we have used the website pop-up survey to ask visitors about their level of satisfaction with the quality of articles of a specific news provider.